siemens/gencmpclient/README.md

 export OPENSSL_LIB=$OPENSSL_DIR/lib
 ```

+From the underlying Security Utilities library
+the following environment variables are inherited.
+* When `SECUTILS_USE_ICV` isdefined, configuration files are expected
+to be integrity protected with an Integrity Check Value (ICV),
+which may be produced using `util/icvutil`.
+* Use of the UTA library can be enabled by setting `SECUTILS_USE_UTA`.
+* The TLS-related functions may be disabled by defining `SECUTILS_NO_TLS`.

+When using CMake, `cmake` must be (re-)run
+after setting or unsetting environment variables.

-Since version 2, it is recommended to use CMake to produce the `Makefile`,
+Since genCMPClient version 2, it is recommended to use CMake
-for instance as follows:
+to produce the `Makefile`, for instance as follows:
 ```
 cmake .
 ```